mailto:email@example.comMore on transportation energy by David Lawyer

 The bus is basically the same technology as the auto but uses less fuel per seat due to high pressure tires and less wind resistance (aerodynamic drag).
 But urban buses waste a lot of energy frequently stopping for passengers and are much less energy-efficient than intercity buses (such as Greyhound).

-Today, the urban city buses do little better than the automobile in energy-efficiency, but the intercity buses are the most energy-efficient mode of travel and get over 125 pass-mi/gallon.
+In 2000, the urban city buses did little better than the automobile in energy-efficiency, but the intercity buses are the most energy-efficient mode of motorized travel and get over 125 pass-mi/gallon.
 See and [TEDB] and .
 While intercity buses have seemingly somewhat improved in energy-efficiency during the 20th century, urban buses have become significantly worse starting about 1970.
 Part of the reason may be subsidy, which permits urban buses to continue operating even when they have few passengers.
 The intercity buses are not subsidized and must maintain high passenger loads (resulting in high energy-efficiency) in order to survive.

 During the early 20th century, the dominant mode changed from rail to auto.
 In the 2nd half of the century, air travel became of major significance.
 Energy efficiency improved since the new modes were much more energy-efficient than the old rail mode was in 1900.
 Technological improvements (with setbacks at times) also helped.
 But ironically, if the auto and airplane hadn't been invented and most all travel was still by rail, fuel efficiency would have likely increased even more, since government might have mandated energy-efficiency standards for rail like they did for autos.
 And without the convenience of the auto and the high speed of the airplane, there would have been far less travel.
 Thus far less energy would have been consumed.